 Importance of cancer research

-The public is often left unaware of the importance of cancer research as the steps of the research are often done away from the public limelight, and hence the people only see the end product.
-But studying the history of research, we can find how it has brought groundbreaking revelations to aid in the defeat of the disease.
+Cancer researches are often done away from the public limelight, and hence the people only see the end product.
+But, by studying the history of research, we can find how it has brought groundbreaking revelations to aid in the defeat of the disease.
 A surprising example is the case of smoking.
-Such was the popularity of smoking in the early half of the twentieth century that doctors were suggesting smoking to pregnant women to ease their Stress during the initial months of pregnancy.
-But all this changed due to research done by Ernst Wynder, Evarts Graham and Richard Doll, who found out that smoking was the leading cause of Lung Cancer.
+Such was the popularity of smoking in the early half of the twentieth century that doctors were suggesting smoking to pregnant women to ease their stress during the initial months of pregnancy.
+But all this changed due to research done by Ernst Wynder, Evarts Graham, and Richard Doll, who found out that smoking was the leading cause of Lung Cancer.
 Tobacco has now been identified as the most important risk factor of cancer and is responsible for approximately 22% of cancer deaths around the world.

 Some important milestones in cancer research